matthewglasenapp/hla_resolve/README.md

 > [!NOTE]
 > Allele order within each gene is arbitrary and is not consistent between genes.

-Three files hold the same calls at different levels of resolution.
+Three output files hold the same calls at different levels of resolution.

 | Resolution | Best Guess | Ambiguities Reported |
 |------------|------------|----------------------|